 - When resting in a sleeper berth

-- When riding in the passenger seat (maximum two hours) of a property-carrying vehicle (according to specific circumstances)
+- When riding in the passenger seat (for up to two hours) of a property-carrying vehicle (according to specific circumstances)

 There are several exemptions to the HOS rules for commercial truck drivers.

 Property-carrying commercial truck drivers must take a 30-minute break if at least eight hours have passed since their last off-duty period.
 This rule does not apply to short-haul truck drivers who:

 - Fall within the 150-air-mile radius and drive vehicles that do not require a commercial driver’s license (CDL).